Phillip Maciak is a writer, editor, and teacher in Saint Louis.

-I am also a film and television critic and the TV editor for The Los Angeles Review of Books.
-My work has appeared in The Los Angeles Review of Books, Slate, The Hairpin, The Daily Beast, Salon, Slant Magazine, Pacific Standard, Avidly, In Media Res, and The House Next Door.
+His television, film, and literary criticism has appeared in The Los Angeles Review of Books, Slate, The New Republic, The Hairpin, The Week, The Daily Beast, Salon, Slant Magazine, Pacific Standard, and Avidly.

-I have a BA in English from Amherst College, an MA in English from the University of Virginia, and a PhD in English with a certificate in Cinema Studies from the University of Pennsylvania.
-I was born and raised in Pittsburgh, PA.
+He has a BA in English from Amherst College, an MA in English from the University of Virginia, and a PhD in English with a certificate in Cinema Studies from the University of Pennsylvania.

 He was born and raised in Pittsburgh, PA

 He’s represented by Akin Akinwumi (firstname.lastname@example.org) at Willenfield Literary Agency.